 Think of John Singer Sargent and you think of oil paint; of the cool, rich palette of his Edwardian society portraits.
 But the Dulwich Picture Gallery’s latest exhibition, Sargent: The Watercolours, introduces us to a different side of the Anglo-American artist.
 A looser, freer, less rigid Sargent strides forth, but one, it must be said, that is just as technically proficient.

-But tired of the oppressive swagger of portrait commissions at peak celebrity, Sargent turned to watercolour.
+Tired of portrait commissions at peak celebrity, Sargent turned to watercolour.
 For Sargent, watercolour offered freedom from the strictures of the studio and light relief from the conventions of portraiture.
 Composed en plein air, away from the creaking easel and stilled air of a studio, these Impressionistic sketches capture light and flowing water as never seen before in his career.

 The exhibition at Dulwich Picture Gallery is curated by Sargent’s great-nephew, Richard Ormond, widely acknowledged to be one of the leading authorities on the artist.
 Ormond has organised the show thematically into four sections: fragments, cities, landscapes and figures.
 Sargent's watercolours of the city of Venice, which dominate the second gallery, are among the most insightful in the show.